akshathjain/sliding_up_panel/README.md

 <br>

 ### Displaying a Different Child When the Panel is Closed
-By assigning a non-null Widget to the `collapsed` property, you can add a Widget that displays when the panel is collapsed.
-As the panel is open, this Widget will fade out to display the `panel` underneath.
+By assigning a non-null Widget to the `collapsed` property, you can add a Widget that displays overtop the `panel` when collapsed.
+As the `panel` is opened, this Widget will fade out to display the `panel` underneath.
 For example:

 ```
 @override